soundpress/nyccharter_merged_test/docs/d01/c10/index.rst

 If the tenant's annualized base rent for such period is over one hundred thirty-nine thousand nine hundred ninety-nine dollars, no credit shall be allowed under this paragraph.
-For purposes of this paragraph `base rent' shall be calculated without regard to any reduction in base rent allowed by paragraph two of subdivision h of section 11-704 of this chapter.
+For purposes of this paragraph 'base rent' shall be calculated without regard to any reduction in base rent allowed by paragraph two of subdivision h of section 11-704 of this chapter.

    (5) For the period beginning December first, two thousand and ending May thirty-first, two thousand one, a credit shall be allowed against the tax imposed by this chapter, such credit to be determined in accordance with the following table: